Create a Simple, yet Beautiful Autumn Display with DIY Natural Fall Potpourri.

 How to make DIY Natural Fall Potpourri

 I find that potpourri works best in small spaces, such as the bathroom or laundry room.
-Though it does look beautiful on entryway or side table.
+Though it does look beautiful on an entryway console or side table.
 I have this dish on the counter in our upstairs bathroom.
 Our toddler takes a big whiff every time she walks by and says, “Mmm smells good Mom!”

 I love creating my own signature scents using essential oils to match the season.
 Find my favorite Fall aromatherapy recipes in my book Aromatherapy: A Practical Guide for Home and Family.
 New to essential oils?
 Learn how to get started here.